dersiwi/8-Puzzle-Solving/README.md

 I implemented the search with Goal_1 as the desired Goal-Configuration.
 As i later foud out, Goal_2 is very wide spread as the Goal-Configuration.

 #### Benchmarks
-The following table contains the data i was interested in when developing this little program.
-I used the configuration above to test both programs.
+The following table contains the data i was interested in when developing this program.
+I used the configuration above to test both goal-configurations.
 (21.11.2022)

 | Category                     | Goal_1        | Goal_2  |
 | -------------------------    |:-------------:| :------:|